chancancode/branch-rename/README.md

 enough that it is can be easily justified.

 While the workflows added in phase 2 are effective for deprecating _writes_ to the legacy "master" branch.
-Unfortunately, Git and GitHub does not offer the ability to do the same for _reads_ to the branch.
+Unfortunately, Git and GitHub do not offer the ability to do the same for _reads_ to the branch.

 However, you may be able to use features from the package manager to accomplish